dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 </p>

-Varicance of frequency in image data         | :-------------------------:|
+The variance of frequency in image data         | :-------------------------:|
 <img src="https://github.com/dwang0721/Facial-Recognition-using-Fourier-Transform/blob/master/output%20images/freq.jpg" alt="Smiley face" height="250" width="300">|

 <p>
-The above plot is the variance of frequency through out the whole image database.
-If we decompose this variance plot into "real" and "imaginary " parts, we get the two plots below.
+The above plot is the variance of frequency throughout the whole image database.
+If we decompose this variance plot into "real" and the "imaginary " parts, we get the two plots below.
 (The real part is the cos wave, and imaginary part is the sin wave, as we explained in the above).
-We can see something very interesting: Two bright spot around the origin!
-Look closely, the brightest part are the most variant frequencies, distinguishing the face features of among all images.
-We can call them feature frequencies!
+We can see something very interesting: Two bright diamonds  around the origin!
+Look closely, the brightest part is the most variant frequencies, distinguishing the face features of among all images.
+They are the feature frequencies!
 </p>

 real feature frequency |  imaginary feature frequency